 Graduate Research Program The research program includes a graduate research fellowship program at some partner universities.
 The first round of fellowships were awarded in Fall 2017.

 Research Selection Process We conduct open solicitations to select projects, issuing RFPs to solicit proposals, followed by an external peer review, with final selections based on peer review.
 Reviewers include academics outside of the PSR universities, public and private practitioners, and representatives of match funding sources.

 PSR Region 9 RFPs The first PSR Region 9 UTC Request for Proposals for USC, CSULB and other universities outside the partnership was issued April 2017.
 Proposals were submitted in May 2017, and 7 projects were selected for funding.
 Other partner universities also issued RFPs.
 UC Davis selected projects from its previous solicitation under the National Center for Sustainable Transportation.

-The second Pacific Southwest Region UTC RFP was issued in March 12, 2018.
-Proposals are due April 13, 2018.
+The second Pacific Southwest Region UTC RFP was issued on March 12, 2018.
+Proposals were due on April 13, 2018.